An

 is way left of the rock genre.

-that there was a future for you guys as a musical unit?
+you decide that there was a future for you guys as a musical unit?

 Phil: Ninette and I met on a tour up in Canada where she was singing